websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

 Content Pages, like Widget Pages, are built by dragging and dropping elements onto the page and then configuring the way those elements appear.
 There are three kinds of elements:

 **Sections** are fragments that define a space to place other elements.
-A section fills the entire width of the page.
+A section fills the entire width of the Page.
 Sections can be thought of as *complete* Fragments that serve a purpose by themselves.
 A large banner image with a text overlay is an example of something you might build as a section.

 ![A Section named Banner being displayed while editing a Content Page.](./building-content-pages/images/20.png)

 **Layouts** are special Sections that define spaces where you can add fragments or widgets.
-Each layout you add fills the width of the page.
-You can add any number of layouts to the page.
+Each layout you add fills the width of the Page.
+You can add any number of layouts to the Page.

 ![A 3 Column and 1 Column layout stacked on top of each other.](./building-content-pages/images/21.png)

-**Components** are small design elements or pieces that add functionality to the page.
+**Components** are small design elements or pieces that add functionality to the Page.
 A component might be an image with formatting or a block of text with styling pre-applied.
-Components must be added to the page inside a Layout.
+Components must be added to the Page inside a Layout.
 If you add a component outside an existing Layout, a one-column layout is added automatically to contain the Component.
 While Sections should be complete by themselves, Components work together to build pages piece by piece.

 ![Here are several of Liferay's out of the box components arranged in the layout you saw previously.](./building-content-pages/images/22.png)